651-690-1588 or firstname.lastname@example.org

 Young Children’s Instructor

 Rebecca trained at the Milwaukee Ballet School and received her B.A. in Dance from Western Michigan University.
 She has continued her professional development through intensive training in teaching the Vaganova Method with John White and a workshop with Carol Roderick.
 She developed a boys-only dance program and served as an adjudicator for the Ballet Conservatory at Dayspring School of the Arts in Saint Louis, Missouri.
-Rebecca began dancing with the Saint Paul City Ballet Company in 2009, and has danced professionally with several ballet and modern companies, including the Wisconsin Dance Ensemble/Madison Ballet, Western Dance Project, Modern American Dance Company (MADCO), and Nancy Hauser Dance Company.
+Rebecca danced with the SPB Company 2009-13, and has danced professionally with several ballet and modern companies, including the Wisconsin Dance Ensemble/Madison Ballet, Western Dance Project, Modern American Dance Company (MADCO), and Nancy Hauser Dance Company.

 Originally from Minneapolis, Anna started her training with the Andaházys and Minnesota Dance Theater.
 She has over 25 years of teaching and performing experience from the Midwest to Boston.
 She studied jazz at the Lou Conte studio in Chicago and the Luigi studio in New York.
 She currently performs with Saint Anthony Sacred Dance Company.
 Anna has continued ballet training in the Vaganova syllabus with Carol Roderick and Gabriela Komleva.

 Andrew Lester graduated from the University of Minnesota with a BFA in Dance.
 He began his formal dance training with Carlos Stroia in Central Minnesota.
 Mr. Lester has performed professionally with the Eclectic Edge Ensemble, Ethnic Dance Theater, Continental and Metropolitan Ballet companies and Shapiro and Smith Dance.
-He is a founding member of Saint Paul City Ballet Company.
-Mr. Lester teaches ballet and modern dance, as well as assisting with partnering class and administration.
+He is a founding member of Saint Paul Ballet Company.
+Mr. Lester teaches ballet, modern dance and the boy’s classes.

 Michelle graduated Summa Cum Laude from the University of St.Thomas with a double major in K-12 education and Spanish, as well as a dance minor from Macalester College.
 She comes from an eclectic background ranging in studies of hip hop, modern, tap, and contemporary dance to classical ballet studied primarily under the direction of Juli Mickelson and the Dance Endeavors team.
 She has studied intensively through both the Joffrey ballet program in New York City and the Magnus Midwest program in Flint, Michigan.
 Local performances have included modern and contemporary ballet choreography with Macalester College and pieces in the 2010 Minnesota Fringe festival under the direction of Sharon Varosh.
 Michelle is also dancing a third season with the St. Paul City Ballet Company where she has had the chance to perform roles in Sleeping Beauty (Jewels), Cinderella (Spring Fairy), The Enchanted Toyshop (Noelle), as well as other classical and neoclassical works.